-The Cromerian Period (>780,000 to approximately 478,000 BP)
+The Pre-Anglian Glaciation (>780,000 to approximately 478,000 BP)

-- 3.2.2.1 The earliest current evidence for a hominin presence in the UK comes from Cromer Forest-bed Formation sediments associated with the Bytham and Ancaster palaeo-rivers, which flowed from the Midlands across East Anglia and Norfolk and into the southern North Sea during the Cromerian interglacial. - 3.2.2.2 The Cromer Forest-bed sediments contain a rich faunal assemblage and other palaeoenvironmental information which suggest that the period was characterised by a warm, almost Mediterranean climate and an environment rich in resources attractive to hominins (Parfitt et al., 2005; 2010; Wymer, 1999). - 3.2.2.3 This attractiveness to hominins is borne out by a site at Happisburgh on the north Norfolk coast, some 30 km southeast of the proposed landfall area and associated with the palaeo-Ancaster, which recently produced Lower Palaeolithic flint artefacts indicating a hominin presence in Britain more than 780,000 BP, and possibly as early as 990,000 BP (Parfitt et al., 2010).
-Other early evidence for hominins in the UK about 500,000 years ago has been found at Boxgrove in West Sussex (Stringer, 2006) and at Waverley Wood in Warwickshire (Keen et al., 2006).
-Together these finds suggest that a hominin presence in the regional marine archaeology study area was possible during the Cromerian. - 3.2.2.4 The Hornsea Three array area and offshore cable corridor geophysical surveys have all identified Yarmouth Roads Formation sediment as a basal unit over much of the Hornsea Three marine archaeology study area (EGS, 2016; Walters, 2016).
-Largely contemporaneous with the Cromer Forest-bed Formation within which the Happisburgh archaeological material has been found, the Yarmouth Roads Formation is an accumulation of sediments deposited by a large delta fed by a number of river systems, including the proto-Rhine, -Maas, -Scheldt and -Thames (Gibbard, 1995).
-The Formation consists of sands, with interbedded silty clays and evidence of reworked peat (Cameron et al., 1992), and represents a mixed lower estuarine, intertidal to marine environment with some potential for hominin exploitation and use.
+- 3.2.2.1 The earliest current evidence for a hominin presence in the UK is associated with Cromer Forest-bed Formation, a series of interglacial deposits associated with the Bytham and Ancaster palaeo-rivers, which flowed from the Midlands across East Anglia and Norfolk and into the southern North Sea during the Cromerian Complex, a Middle Pleistocene stage consisting of multiple glacial and interglacial periods, equivalent to Marine Isotope Stages (MIS) 13 to 21. - 3.2.2.2 The Cromer Forest-bed Formation is associated with predominantly fluvial sedimentation, with deposition in a complex of floodplains, tidal channels and rivers draining the land to the west.
+These deposits have been found east of Sheringham along the coastline and are known for containing sediments contain a rich faunal assemblage and other palaeoenvironmental information which suggest that the interglacial stage(s) was characterised by a warm, almost Mediterranean climate and an environment rich in resources attractive to hominins (Parfitt et al., 2005; 2010; Wymer, 1999). - 3.2.2.3 This attractiveness to hominins is demonstrated by a site at Happisburgh on the north Norfolk coast, some 30 km southeast of the proposed Hornsea Three intertidal area and associated with the palaeo-Ancaster, where Lower Palaeolithic flint artefacts have suggested a hominin presence in Britain more than 780,000 BP, MIS 21 or earlier (Parfitt et al., 2010).
+This suggests that a hominin presence in the regional marine archaeology study area is possible during the Cromerian.